karolinakelkel/short-me/README.md

 A minimal URL shortener API

 ## Features
-- `POST /shorten` – accepts a long URL and returns a short one
+- `POST /shorten` – accepts a long URL and returns a short one.
+If the URL has already been shortened, returns the existing short codeIf the URL has already been shortened, returns the existing short code
 - `GET /{code}` – redirects to the original long URL
 - Basic persistence using SQLite
 - Error handling